GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-13-linux-inode-hard-links-and-symbolic-links.md

 ## What an inode is

 For every file, no matter the type, Linux stores three things.
-There is the path, like `home/geert/scripts/myscript.sh` or `/var/lib`, then there is the inode, which contains the metadata but **not** the path or name of the file, and there is the actual content of the file.
+There is the path, like `home/geert/scripts/myscript.sh` or `/var/lib`, then there is the inode, which contains the metadata but **not the path or name of the file**, and there is the actual content of the file.
 The path points to the inode and the inode points to the content/data.

 ### Using `stat` to get Inode data